cloudmelon/k8secosys/01 - Helm.md

 If you're using Helm 2, the output will cover the version information for both client and server.

-First start to use Helm, you have to initialise using the following command :
+First start to use Helm, you have to initialise ( install tiller ) using the following command :

     helm init